 Day 1: Arrival in Israel

 Flight to Tel Aviv.
-Our friendly, English-speaking tour guides will meet us at the airport.
+Our friendly, English-speaking tour guide will meet us at the airport.
 Transfer to our comfortable hotel on the Israeli coast.

 Flight to Tel Aviv.
-Our friendly, English-speaking tour guides will meet us at the airport.
+Our friendly, English-speaking tour guide will meet us at the airport.
 Transfer to our comfortable hotel on the Israeli coast.

-We will make our way towards Safed, one of the 4 holy cities in Israel.
+We make our way to the port city of Haifa to see the fascinating hanging Bahá‘í Gardens – quite rightly also a UNESCO World Heritage Site.
+In Acre we will stroll through the picturesque old town (UNESCO Word Heritage Site).
+We will marvel at the old crusader harbour and also the hall of the legendary Templar order which is concealed below ground (admission included).
+The trip continues onwards to Safed, one of the 4 holy cities in Israel.
 We will walk through the narrow alleyways past both the noteworthy synagogues.
-In Acre we’ll stroll through the picturesque old town (UNESCO Word Heritage site).
-We will marvel at the old crusader harbour and also the hall of the legendary Templar order which is concealed below ground (admission included).
-The trip continues onwards to the port of Haifa and the fascinating Baha’i Gardens – quite rightly also a UNESCO World Heritage site.
 The next 2 nights in Galilee.

-Today we’ll learn about the original way of life in an Israeli kibbutz (admission included): A settlement in which the residents live and work collectively.
-We will then make our way to the sparkling Sea of Galilee where you can enjoy magnificent views during a boat trip should the mood take you.
-The northern banks of the sea is where you’ll find the former fishing village of Capernaum, the home of St. Peter.
-We will also marvel at the „Church of the Multiplication“ with its unique mosaic floor in the town of Tabgha.
-Soon thereafter we’ll arrive at the „Mount of Beatitudes“ where Jesus gave the unforgettable Sermon on the Mount.
+Today we will learn about the original way of life in an Israeli kibbutz (admission included): A settlement in which the residents live and work collectively.
+We will then make our way to the sparkling Sea of Galilee where you can enjoy magnificent views.
+The northern banks of the sea is where you will find the former fishing village of Capernaum, the home of St. Peter.
+We will also marvel at the ”Church of the Multiplication“ with its unique mosaic floor in the town of Tabgha.
+Soon thereafter we will arrive at the ”Mount of Beatitudes“ where Jesus gave the unforgettable Sermon on the Mount.
 Our route back to Galilee will take us through a breathtaking landscape.

 The journey to the Mount of Olives will take us through a magnificent landscape.
-There is a fantastic view of Jerusalem to be had.
-We will make our way into the Old City of Jerusalem (UNESCO World Heritage site) and observe the golden Dome of the Rock as well as the holy Wailing Wall.
+The view of Jerusalem is fantastic.
+We will make our way into the Old City of Jerusalem (UNESCO World Heritage Site) and observe the golden Dome of the Rock as well as the holy Wailing Wall.
 We will take a stroll to the Church of St. Anne, the oldest preserved church of the Crusaders.
 Right next to the Pool of Bethesda, the place where Jesus is said to have healed a paralysed man.
-We will follow the „Via Dolorosa“ with the Stations of the Cross up to the Church of the Holy Sepulchre.
-Then we’ll enter the Jewish Quarter – an unforgettable site of antiquity.
+We will follow the ”Via Dolorosa“ with the Stations of the Cross up to the Church of the Holy Sepulchre.
+Then we will enter the Jewish Quarter – an unforgettable site of antiquity.
 We pass the Cardo Maximus, once the main street of Byzantine Jerusalem.
 Our next stops will be the world-renowned Mount Zion and the Abbey of the Dormition, the Cenacle and David‘s Tomb.

 Today is the day that a unique, optional all-day excursion will become an unforgettable experience.
-On the western banks of the Dead Sea we will begin by exploring the ruggedly picturesque oasis landscape of the „Ein Gedi“ national park.
-The UNESCO World Heritage site of Masada sits proudly nearby atop an isolated, rocky plateau.
-A ride on the cableway will take us up to the once mighty mountain fortress, which in 70 A.D. was the last stronghold of the Jews in their heroic battle against the Romans.
-We’ll have the chance to bathe in the Dead Sea before making our way back.
-The high salt content keeps you afloat and makes swimming a unique experience.
+On the western banks of the Dead Sea we will begin by exploring the ruggedly picturesque oasis landscape of the ”Ein Gedi“ national park.
+There are fresh water springs and acacias, Christ‘s thorn and the Sodom apple grow there.
+Reeds and bulrushes flourish along the riverbed.
+The UNESCO World Heritage Site of Masada sits proudly nearby atop an isolated, rocky plateau.
+A ride on the cableway will take us up to the once mighty mountain fortress, which King Herod had built high above the Dead Sea and which was completed around 15 AD.
+In 70 AD, Masada was the last base of the Jews in their heroic fight against the Romans.
+We will also have the chance to bathe in the Dead Sea before making our way back.
+The high salt content of the water prevents you from sinking and makes swimming, even with a book in your hand, a unique experience.

-Today it‘s time to say goodbye to the “Holy Land”.
+Today it is time to say goodbye to the “Holy Land”.
+Together we will have experienced an unforgettable holiday and new holiday friendships were also formed.
 Transfer to the airport and return flight to the UK.

 The package includes an all-day excursion to the ”Dead Sea & Masada (World Heritage)“ as well as the ”boat trip along the Sea of Galilee“: only £139 per person.

 Israel has been independent since 14th May 1948.
 A parliamentary democracy, no written constitution but individual basic laws.
 Parliament: Knesset, unicameral parliament with 120 seats.
 Parliamentary elections every four years based on proportional representation.
-President of the State of Israel: Reuven Rivlin Accession to office 24/07/2014.
+President of the State of Israel: Jitzchak Herzog.
+Accession to office 9th July 2021.
 State president elected every seven years by parliament.

 230 volt alternating current, 50 hertz.
 An adapter is necessary.